kujenga/gosnow/README.md

 Install the drafter dylib with `make install`

-Run the pure c tests with `make test`
+Run the pure C tests with `make test`

 ## Issues